 Southeast Community College is in a transformational period that is guided by its 2015-19 Strategic Plan.
 One of these transformative phases involves increasing the College's capacity to produce a skilled workforce and to ensure students have affordable access to higher education.
-As a first step toward this goal, the College completed its first Facilities Master Plan in 2016, which included recommendations to replace most of the College's current facilities.
-Many of SCC's facilities were inherited and have exceeded their expected life span.
-To move forward on the Facilities Master Plan, the College attempted a bond in 2016 to increase its capital tax levy authority to fund more than $360 million in facilities projects.
+As a first step toward this goal, the College completed its first Facilities Master Plan in 2016, which included recommendations to replace or renovate most of the College's current facilities.

 The College's Facilities website includes additional information on these projects as well other recently completed projects.
 The College's Facilities Master Plan also is available on this site.
 In addition, regular updates on progress made toward facilities projects will be provided.